protontypes/open-sustainable-technology/README.md

 - [CLIBD](https://github.com/bioscan-ml/clibd) - A model uses contrastive learning to map biological images, DNA barcodes, and textual taxonomic labels to the same latent space.

 ### Biodiversity Citizen Science

+> **What?** A voluntary involvement of non-professional individuals in collecting and analyzing data on biological diversity.

+> **How?** These tools help identify plants and animals and coordinate citizen science projects.

 - [Naturtag](https://github.com/pyinat/naturtag) - A tool for nature photographers that adds useful metadata to describe the organisms in your photos.
 - [iNaturalist](https://github.com/inaturalist/inaturalist) - Helps you identify the plants and animals around you.
 - [pyinaturalist](https://github.com/pyinat/pyinaturalist) - Python client for iNaturalist, a community science platform that helps people get involved in the natural world by observing and identifying the living things around them.